MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 ## Monitoring spool storage

 By default, spool storage for the gateway is located at C:\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway\Spooler.
-Be sure to monitor this location to ensure there is adequate free disk space.
+Be sure to monitor this location to ensure there's adequate free disk space.
 For more information, go to [Gateway spooling data](service-gateway-configure-disk-space.md#gateway-spooling-data).

 ## Slow-performing queries

-Long-running queries might require additional modification on your data source or further optimization of the query itself.
-This could be either for Power BI refreshes or for direct database queries, like Power BI DirectQuery, Power Apps, or Azure Logic Apps.
+Long-running queries might require extra modification on your data source or further optimization of the query itself.
+This change could be either for Power BI refreshes or for direct database queries, like Power BI DirectQuery, Power Apps, or Azure Logic Apps.

 By default, the gateway performs basic logging.
-If you're investigating slow-performing queries, in addition to using the performance monitoring feature, you can temporarily enable **Additional logging** to gather additional log information, including mashup engine logs, query strings, and verbose-level tracing.
+If you're investigating slow-performing queries, in addition to using the performance monitoring feature, you can temporarily enable **Additional logging** to gather more log information, including mashup engine logs, query strings, and verbose-level tracing.
 These logs are written to the same place as your normal gateway logs.
-To do this, in the [on-premises data gateway app](service-gateway-app.md) select **Diagnostics** > **Additional logging**.
+To enable extra logging, in the [on-premises data gateway app](service-gateway-app.md) select **Diagnostics** > **Additional logging**.

 :::image type="content" source="media/service-gateway-performance/additional-logging.png" alt-text="Screenshot of the gateway app with emphasis on how to turn on additional logging.":::

 Enabling this setting likely increases the log size significantly, based on gateway usage.
-We recommend that after you finish reviewing the logs that you disable additional logging.
+We recommend that after you finish reviewing the logs that you disable extra logging.
 We don't recommend leaving this setting enabled during normal gateway usage.

 ## Optimize performance by streaming data